Smithfield, Hong Kong: Gasometer

-Following the fire at the gasometer in Shek Tong Tsui (formerly known as West Point), the Hong Kong and China Gas Company had by 1936 purchased an area of land situated to the south of the cattle depot and erected a gasometer to replace the former gasometer at West Point.
-The gasometer was in existence until the early 1980s when it was demolished to make way for the construction of Smithfield Terrace (嘉輝花園) by Henderson Land Development Co.
+On 14 May 1934, a gasometer located in Shek Tong Tsui (formerly known as West Point) exploded, killing 42 people, and injuring 46.
+Two years later, the Hong Kong and China Gas Company purchased an area of land situated to the south of the cattle depot, and erected a gasometer to replace the ruined one at West Point.
+The gasometer existed until the early 1980s when it was demolished to make way for the construction of Smithfield Terrace (嘉輝花園) by Henderson Land Development Co.
 Ltd, the largest shareholder of Hong Kong and China Gas Company.

 Municipal Services Building

-Smithfield Municipal Services Building was completed in 1995, and was then called "The Urban Council Smithfield Complex".
+Smithfield Municipal Services Building was completed in 1995, and was initially called "The Urban Council Smithfield Complex".
 The Smithfield Sports Centre inside the building opened in July 1996.
-The market within the building opened in June 1996.
-It is divided into three parts, each occupying a separate floor: meat and wet fish market, fruit and vegetable market, cooked food stalls.
-These retail outlets were previously located in the surrounding streets of Kennedy Town, including the longstanding Smithfield Road Temporary Market, which was a licensed food market, and illegal hawkers at the junction of Smithfield and Belcher's Street.
+The indoor market opened in June 1996 and is divided into three parts, each occupying a separate floor: meat and wet fish market; fruit and vegetable market; cooked food stalls.
+These retail outlets were previously located in the surrounding streets of Kennedy Town, including the longstanding Smithfield Road Temporary Market, which was a licensed food market, whilst illegal hawkers sold their products at the junction of Smithfield and Belcher's Street.

 Extension

-Until the mid-1990s, Smithfield was a dead end street at the top end with Wah Fai House (華輝大廈), Mei Wah Mansion (美華大廈) and Smithfield Garden (士美菲園), which are to the south of the Lung Wah Street junction, marking the end of the street.
-However, record of the Lands Department shows that Ho Chong (何莊; lit.
-"Farmstead of the Ho family"), a Hotung ancestral family property situated at the hillside beyond the top end of the street, is given the address of "40A Smithfield" and should thus be treated technically as the original top end of Smithfield.
+Until the mid-1990s, Smithfield was a cul-de-sac whose terminus was at the junction with Lung Wah Street, on the same latitude as Wah Fai House (華輝大廈), and Mei Wah Mansion (美華大廈).
+However, Lands Department records show that Ho Chong (何莊; lit.
+"Farmstead of the Ho family"), a Hotung ancestral family property situated on the hillside beyond the southern tip of the street, has the address "40A Smithfield", and should thus be treated as the original top end of Smithfield.

-Later the soil on the hillside behind Wah Fai House and Mei Wah Mansion was removed, and a vehicle link between Smithfield and Pok Fu Lam Road was constructed.
-The link was opened to vehicles in early 1998 and is now known as Smithfield Extension, to be distinguished from the original top end of the street adjacent to Lung Wah Street.
+Construction of a link road connecting Smithfield to Pok Fu Lam Road commenced in February 1995, and was completed three years later: opening to traffic in January 1998.
+It is referred to as the Smithfield Extension, in order to distinguish it from the original top end of the street adjacent to Lung Wah Street.

 Name

-Smithfield is one of the few streets in Hong Kong without the use of words such as "Road", "Street", "Path", "Lane" etc. Other notable examples are Queensway in Admiralty, Broadway (百老匯街) in Mei Foo and Glenealy in Mid-Levels.
+Smithfield is one of the few thoroughfares in Hong Kong without a street-type suffix (e.g. "Road", "Street", "Path", "Lane", &c.)
+Other notable examples are Queensway in Admiralty, Broadway (百老匯街) in Mei Foo, and Glenealy in Mid-Levels.